 In order to become a tutor, a student must meet the following criteria:

-IMPORTANT: We advise you to not commit to tutoring more than two individual students or one student and one tutor group.
-It is imperative that your own studies do not begin to fail due to overcommitting yourself to tutoring others.
-Additionally, there may be an instance in which CTL may contact you directly to help with individual students in need; maintaining a smaller case load of tutees would allow you to possibly help out in these instances.
+Please note: We advise you do not commit to tutoring more than two individual students or one student and one tutor group.
+It is imperative you do not neglect your own studies.
+Additionally, CTL may contact you directly to help with individual student needs.
+Thus, maintaining a smaller case load of tutees would allow you to assist in these instances.